leafo/lapis/docs/actions.md

 ### `request:flow(module_name)`

-Loads a flow by `module_name` with the `flows_prefix` on the current request object.
+Loads a [Flow]($root/reference/flows.html) by `module_name` with the `flows_prefix` on the current request object.
 If the flow with that name has been previously loaded, the existing flow instance is returned.
+See the [Flows guide]($root/reference/flows.html) for more information about using flows to organize your application.

 ### `request:html(fn)`